get-convex/resend/README.md

 - Idempotency: Manages Resend idempotency keys to guarantee emails are delivered exactly once, preventing accidental spamming from retries.
 - Rate limiting: Honors API rate limits established by Resend.

-See `example` for an example of how to incorporate this hook into your application.
+See [example](./example) for a demo of how to incorporate this hook into your application.

 ## Installation